gerrardcowburn/sandpit/arc-blog/single-region/2-arc-stack/README.md

 1. arcblog-Cell1-us-east1Aurora
 1. arcblog-Cell1-us-east-1a, arcblog-Cell1-us-east-1b, arcblog-Cell1-us-east-1c (You may choose to only enable 2 of these controls)
 2. arcblog-Cell1-us-east1

+**Notes:**

+* Sensible defaults for almost all configuration options are provided in the "Mappings" section of the `stack-lambdas.yml` template to accelerate deployment of the collective infrastructure.
+These may be edited prior to deployment but doing so may result in unexpected behaviour. \

 **This sample is provided for demonstration and learning purposes only, and should be reviewed for alignment with organisational policies and best practices before any production use.**